Fixed-parameter Approximability of Boolean MinCSPs: Abstract

 \section{Abstract}

 The minimum unsatisfiability version of a constraint satisfaction problem (\dcsp) asks for an assignment where the number of unsatisfied constraints is minimum possible, or equivalently, asks for a minimum-size set of constraints whose deletion makes the instance satisfiable.
 For a finite set $\Gamma$ of constraints, we denote by \dcsp($\Gamma$) the restriction of the problem where each constraint is from $\Gamma$.
 The polynomial-time solvability and the polynomial-time approximability of \dcsp($\Gamma$) were fully characterized by Khanna et al.~\cite{DBLP:journals/siamcomp/KhannaSTW00}.
 Here we study the fixed-parameter (FP-) approximability of the problem: given an instance and an integer $k$, one has to find a solution of size at most $g(k)$ in time $f(k)\cdot n^{O(1)}$ if a solution of size at most $k$ exists.
 We especially focus on the case of constant-factor FP-approximability.
-Our main result classifies each finite constraint language $\Gamma$ into one of three classes: \begin{enumerate} \item \dcsp($\Gamma$) has a constant-factor FP-approximation. \item \dcsp($\Gamma$) has a (constant-factor) FP-approximation if and only if \textsc{Nearest Codeword} has a (constant-factor) FP-approximation. \item \dcsp($\Gamma$) has no FP-approximation, unless $\textup{FPT}=\textup{W[P]}$. \end{enumerate} We give some evidence that problems in the second class do not have constant-factor FP-approximations: we show that there is no such approximation if both the Exponential-Time Hypothesis (ETH) and the Linear PCP Conjecture (LPC) are true, and we also show that such an approximation would imply the existence of an FP-approximation for the \kds problem with ratio $1-\epsilon$ for any $\epsilon>0$.
+We show the following dichotomy: for each finite constraint language $\Gamma$, \begin{itemize} \item either we exhibit a constant-factor FP-approximation for \dcsp($\Gamma$); \item or we prove that \dcsp($\Gamma$) has no constant-factor FP-approximation unless $\textup{FPT}=\textup{W[1]}$. \end{itemize}

+In particular, we show that approximating the so-called \textsc{Nearest Codeword} within some constant factor is $\textup{W[1]}$-hard.
+Recently, Arnab et al. \cite{Arnab18,Arnab18b} showed that such a $\textup{W[1]}$-hardness of approximation implies that \textsc{Even Set} is $\textup{W[1]}$-hard under randomized reductions.
+Combining our results, we therefore settle the parameterized complexity of \textsc{Even Set}, a famous open question in the field.